 Our outcomes speak for themselves.
 Please review our facts and figures and if you have any questions don't hesitate to ask.

-Cleveland Clinic's Adult Congenital Heart Disease Center is directed by David Majdalany, MD and Gosta Pettersson, MD, PhD and uses a multidisciplinary team approach to deal with issues specific to adolescent and adult patients with congenital heart disease (CHD).
+Cleveland Clinic's Adult Congenital Heart Disease Center is directed by Joanna Ghobrial, MD, MSc and Tara Karamlou, MD, and uses a multidisciplinary team approach to deal with issues specific to adolescent and adult patients with congenital heart disease (CHD).
 The team includes surgeons and cardiologists who specialize in both pediatric and adult CHD, anesthesiologists, nurse practitioners, internists, geneticists, dentists, obstetricians and gynecologists, psychiatrists, radiologists, cardiac rehabilitation, and physical and occupational therapists.
 Cleveland Clinic's Adult Congenital Heart Disease Center combines cutting-edge technology with compassion and a family-centered approach to congenital heart care.

 - A full range of imaging techniques and diagnostic studies designed to diagnose congenital heart defects

 - Interventional catheter based procedures to treat defects of the heart and electrophysiology abnormalities

 - Surgical procedures including congenital heart surgery and cardiac transplantation to treat complex congenital conditions

 - Tara Karamlou, MD- Surgical Director, Adult Congenital Heart Disease Center

 - Hani Najm, MD– Chair, Pediatric and Congenital Heart Surgery